I tested the top 4 best Zendesk AI assistants for 2026 (Here's my verdict)

 To build trust and prevent incorrect responses, insist on platforms that offer a robust simulation mode.
 This feature allows you to test the AI on your historical Zendesk tickets to predict its performance and accuracy before it interacts with live customers.

-Native Zendesk AI is deeply integrated into the platform but often limited to Zendesk knowledge.
-Third-party integrations, like eesel AI, tend to be more flexible, connect to a wider array of your company's knowledge sources, and frequently offer simpler pricing models.
+Native Zendesk AI is deeply integrated into the platform and optimized for its robust ecosystem.
+Third-party integrations, like eesel AI, tend to be flexible, connect to a wider array of your company's knowledge sources, and frequently offer simpler pricing models.

 It's crucial for comprehensive and accurate automation.
 An AI that can integrate with various tools like Google Docs, Confluence, and past tickets, rather than just your official help center, will have a much richer understanding and provide more effective support.